eriedaberrie/detergent-mods/QOL/README.md

 - you can't encounter wild Pokemon unless you're holding the spacebar
 ### relearn hidden egg moves.rb
 - fully evolved delta Pokemon holding their corresponding type plate will be able to learn their hidden egg move via the move relearner menu instead of needing to breed
-### skip legend animations.rb
-- legend animations get skipped. what did you expect?
-### skipintro.rb
-- skips the startup scene and brings you straight to the save select screen
-### seamless surfing.rb
-- ***This mod can break at the Abyssal Base, so you may want to turn it off there.***
-- walking into a water tile will automatically make you start surfing
-- your biking state is preserved when you get back on the land